 \subsection{Ablations and Analysis}

-\para{Method Ablations.} To validate the contribution of each component of our \textbf{S$^3$A}, we conduct method ablation experiments on one generic and fine-grained dataset, \ie, ImageNet-100 and LV17.
+\para{Method Ablations.} To validate the contribution of \textbf{S$^3$A} components, we conduct method ablations on one generic and fine-grained dataset, \ie, IN100 and LV17.
 We present the results in Table~\ref{tab:method-ablations}.
 The last row represents our full method.
 When we only keep the initial iterative clustering in our CVPR (the 1$^{st}$ row), our method is equivalent to SCD~\cite{scd}.
 The 2$^{nd}$ row denotes our CVPR without all self-training-related components; while, the 3$^{rd}$ row conducts self-training only with instance-wise semantic alignment, similar to MUST~\cite{must}.
 The 4$^{th}$ row indicates our \textbf{S\textsuperscript{3}A} without LLM knowledge guidance.
-Based on the results, we can conclude that: \texttt{(1)} Comparing Row 4 \& 5, although the clustering quality remains comparable without our discriminative prompt augmentation, the semantic alignment degrades witnessed by the drop in the top-1 accuracy. \texttt{(2)} Comparing Row 1, 2 \& 3, self-training dominates the contribution in representation adaptation, witnessed by the cluster performance boosts. \texttt{(3)} Comparing Rows 3 \& 4, we observe that the structural alignment loss yields greater improvements on generic datasets, while its effect is less pronounced on fine-grained datasets.
-This observation is consistent with our expectations, as Hungarian matching proves to be more challenging for fine-grained tasks, due to the potential confusion between closely related categories.
+Based on the results, we can conclude that: \texttt{(1)} Comparing Row 4\&5, although the clustering quality remains comparable without our discriminative prompt augmentation, the semantic alignment degrades, as witnessed by the drop in top-1 accuracy. \texttt{(2)} Comparing Row 1\&2\&3, self-training with structural alignment dominates the contribution in representation adaptation, witnessed by the cluster performance boosts. \texttt{(3)} Comparing Row 3\&4, we observe that the structural alignment w/o prompt augmentation yields great improvements on generic datasets, while its effect is less pronounced on fine-grained datasets due to the lack of language signals to discriminate among similar visual categories.
 In summary, all components of our \textbf{S$^3$A} enhance the performance.